 Craig's wealth of experience at the top of his profession has equipped him to help players of all ability levels take their game to new heights.
 He has taught for nearly 20 years and gives more than 1,000 lessons annually.
 To refine his knowledge of the golf swing, Craig has worked with some of the biggest names in the instruction industry, including Hank Haney, Butch Harmon, Jim McLean and Dave Pelz, among others.
-He divides his year between two facilities and teaches at Lake Winnipesaukee Golf Club in New Hampshire and Golf Digest Golf Schools in Arizona.
-In addition to his two current locations, he has taught professionally in Missouri, Florida, New York, Massachusetts, Vermont and California during his career.
+In the past he has divided his seasons between two facilities Lake Winnipesaukee Golf Club in New Hampshire and Golf Digest Golf Schools in Arizona.
+Craig has taught professionally in Missouri, Florida, New York, Massachusetts, Vermont and California during his career.

 Craig tries to keep from changing too much about each student's swing in an effort to provide quality instruction without creating confusion.
 He looks at the positive aspects of the swing and any changes that he recommends will be as simple as possible but also effective in helping a player improve.
 Craig focuses on basic fundamentals as much as he can in his teaching.